Instagram is known mostly for engagement. But how do you track it? Let’s cover some Instagram analytic tools you need to be using.

 Now, which one is performing better?

 The first one, right?
-That’s because it’s getting a 10% engagement rate on that post as opposed to only a 1% engagement rate.
+That’s because it’s getting a 10% engagement rate on that post instead of only a 1% engagement rate.
 That makes a huge difference at the end of the day!

-Minter.io helps you track these performance metrics over time and create benchmarks to see if the quality of your audience is growing as quickly as the quantity.
+Minter.io helps you track these performance metrics over time and create benchmarks to see if your audience’s quality is growing as quickly as the quantity.

 All social platforms use internal algorithms to determine how many of your posts will be seen by your audience.